Skip to main content

 • Housing is available at BML’s on-site dormitory (additional fees apply for room and board at BML, see FAQ).
 Students can request housing in their application.

 • Scholarships are available for study at BML: These scholarships are competitively awarded to excellent students who are in financial need to support their studies at BML.
+We prioritize juniors and seniors, students taking 6-10 units, and students who plan to stay at BML housing.
 Open to UCD and non-UC Davis students.
 Students need to enroll in at least 6 units to qualify.
 All undergraduate students – national, international, undocumented, AB540 – are eligible to apply for scholarships.

 • All of the courses have suggested prerequisites.
 Please refer to the UCD General Catalog for specific course recommendations.
 If you have not completed the prerequisites, please reach out to the course professor to discuss your readiness for the class.